USOPC Brand Guidelines

 Style guidelines

 When drafting copy for any audience or medium, communicators should refer to the style guidelines outlined below.
-All copy, including mention of the USOPC sponsorship, needs to be reviewed and approved by UF Health Communications and the USOPC team.
+All copy, including mentions of the USOPC sponsorship, must be reviewed and approved by UF Health Communications and the USOPC team.

 Approved Designation: “U.S. Olympic & Paralympic Medical Center”